A little bit about me

 It’s not at all about me, actually I only want to encourage you.

 I began to develop the skills of an entrepreneur at an early age!
-My parents lived and worked in Hong Kong, whilst my brother and I would travel halfway round the world to school in Scotland.
+My parents lived and worked in Hong Kong, whilst my brother and I would travel halfway round the world to go to school in Scotland.
 My independent childhood and my parents being wonderful ‘leaders by example’ all attributed to my understanding of business today.

 I finished school at the age of 18 fully expecting to attend university.
 However, that same year my father was declared bankrupt.
 As a result, I found myself borrowing my first business clothes from a mate of my mothers and went for an interview.
 At 18 I taught myself the art of sales, and by 21 I was managing a Yellow Pages sales team in 6 countries in the Gulf.

 In 1991, at the age of 23, I started my first business, Pacific Direct Ltd, which manufactured and sold brand licensed toiletries and amenities to the hotel industry.
 Seventeen years later, I sold my majority share (99%) in 2008 for the sum of £20million.

 Since then, I spend quality time with my husband and three lively daughters.
 I also mentor, invest and train businesses using practical advice and frameworks to enable them to achieve accelerated growth.

 I’m seriously passionate about Leadership, Self and Employee Motivation (you might even remember me for celebrating achieving my first £1m profit by taking my staff on an all-expenses paid holiday to Barbados in 2005) and Business Growth and I regularly talk about these and other specific topics based on my own experiences.